topicusonderwijs/toegang.org.examples/examples/php/README.md

 ## Installation
-Requirements: PHP (>= 5.3) & php-curl (install via package manager of your choice) Make the /cache folder in the project writable for your webserver's user. (`chown -R www-data:www-data cache`) To install the small set of dependencies for this example application you need to run [Composer](https://getcomposer.org/):
+Requirements: PHP (>= 5.3) & php-curl (install via package manager of your choice) Make the /cache folder in the project writable for your webserver's user. (ie. for apache2 : `chown -R www-data:www-data cache` if you use another webserver, make sure the user that runs your service has write access to the cache folder)
+To install the small set of dependencies for this example application you need to run [Composer](https://getcomposer.org/):

 ```composer install```